Bioprocesses & Technologies // The value of bio-based innovation for the industry

 Thursday, 1 October | 14:00 – 15:00 CET

 Bioeconomy is a major driving force towards more sustainable industrial processes.
 Advancing EU Green Deal objectives as well as UN Sustainability Goals will lead to further demand of bio-based innovation in different industry sectors.
 Many stakeholders in science and industry are developing novel technologies in the field of industrial biotechnology to help establish biological resources as alternative to fossil-based processes.
 In addition, biorefineries are set up to improve resource-efficiency and the usage of by-products.
 The growth and economic potential of bioeconomy is also reflected in recent industry figures.
-This webinar sheds light on novel trends and developments with speakers from industry and science.
+This webinar shed light on novel trends and developments with speakers from industry and science.

-The webinar will provided insights on key developments in the field and future prospects:
+The webinar provided insights on key developments in the field and future prospects:

 - How can the economic potential of bioeconomy be described in key figures?